Alibakhshov/JavaFX/README.md

 `JavaFX` is a software platform for creating and delivering desktop applications, as well as rich internet applications (RIAs) that can run across a wide variety of devices.
 JavaFX is intended to replace Swing as the standard GUI library for Java SE, but both will be included for the foreseeable future.

+## What is JavaFX Scene Builder?

+`JavaFX Scene Builder` is a visual layout tool that lets users quickly design JavaFX application user interfaces, without coding.
+It is a companion tool to the JavaFX SDK.
+JavaFX Scene Builder is an open source, free visual design tool for JavaFX applications, and is available under the GNU General Public License version 2 with the Classpath Exception.

+## How to use JavaFX Scene Builder?

+### 1. Download JavaFX Scene Builder

+Download the latest version of JavaFX Scene Builder from [here](https://gluonhq.com/products/scene-builder/).

+### 2. Install JavaFX Scene Builder

+Extract the downloaded zip file and run the `SceneBuilder.exe` file.

+### 3. Create a new project

+Click on `File` and then `New` to create a new project.

+### 4. Add a new FXML file

+Click on `File` and then `New` to create a new FXML file.

+### 5. Add a new controller class

+Click on `File` and then `New` to create a new controller class.

+### 6. Add a new FXML file to the project

+Click on `File` and then `New` to create a new FXML file.

+### 7. Add a new controller class to the project

+Click on `File` and then `New` to create a new controller class.

 Tip Calculator is a simple JavaFX application that calculates the tip for a given bill amount and tip percentage.
 The application is built using Java 8 and JavaFX 8.
 You can find the source code for this application <a href="https://github.com/Alibakhshov/JavaFX/tree/master/src/main/java/main/javafx/TipCalculator">here</a>: